 Fruits and Vegetables

-Incorporating a variety of fruits and vegetables into your diet can provide numerous for individuals with lichen sclerosus.
-Fruits and vegetables are rich in, vitamins, and minerals, which can help to reduce and protect against damage to the.
-Additionally, the high content in fruits and vegetables can help support digestive health and promote regular bowel movements.
+Incorporating a variety of fruits and vegetables into your diet can provide numerous health benefits for individuals with lichen sclerosus.
+Fruits and vegetables are rich in antioxidants, vitamins, and minerals, which can help to reduce inflammation and protect against damage to the skin.
+Additionally, the high fiber content in fruits and vegetables can help support digestive health and promote regular bowel movements.

 Types of Fruits